 Mary Peldman, Principal

 Mary Peldman leads our educational team as Principal of Beit Rabban.
 In addition to supporting students, Mary supervises the faculty and works closely with the educational leadership of the school.
 In addition, Mary oversees recruitment and admissions efforts for Beit Rabban and works on exmissions, helping our current families prepare for smooth transitions to other day schools as they prepare for graduation.
 Prior to stepping into her role as a member of the administration, Mary served on the faculty at Beit Rabban for five years.
 She graduated from Bank Street College of Education with a Master’s degree in General Elementary Education and also holds a Bachelor’s degree in Psychology from Hunter College.
 Prior to arriving at Beit Rabban, Mary was a teaching intern at a progressive New York City private school and worked as an assistant teacher in a Jewish day school.

 Rabbi Mick Fine, Director of Hebrew Language Curriculum and Instruction

-Shira Rodriguez is returning for her tenth year at Beit Rabban where she has taught for four years in Garinim and is returning for her sixth year as a teacher in the Gan.
+Shira Rodriguez is now in her twelth year at Beit Rabban where she has taught for four years in Garinim in the elementary program and for seven year as a teacher in the Gan.
+As Curriculum Director, Shira works closely with the Principal and the members of the educational team to provide direction and support to teachers seeking educational resources.
 Shira received her Master’s degree in Early Childhood Education from Bank Street College, her MSW from Hunter College, and her BA from Barnard College.
 In her third year as leader of the Gan, Shira support to all of the faculty and students in the Gan and leadership in the area of curriculum development and program for our early childhood students.

 Kayla Ross, Administrative Assistant